 I’ve lived in the Philippines for nearly a decade.
 Until today, I never questioned the use of the Tagalog word kalapati for a dove or a pigeon.
 Well, I looked up “dove” at Wikipedia, and I was redirected to Columbidae, the bird family that both doves and pigeons belong to.

 The history of these birds is interesting.

-People call the pure white pigeon a dove, but it’s still a pigeon.
-They treat a dove differently and it has a lot to do with symbolism.
+People call a pure white pigeon a dove, but it’s still a pigeon.
+They treat it differently and it has a lot to do with symbolism.
 People have been brainwashed to believe pigeons are dirty birds and that they can transmit diseases to humans.
 When I say people, I include myself.
 It’s all propaganda put out by pest control companies in their searches for profits.

 The truth is that pigeons are no dirtier or disease-ridden than any other bird.
 Like all birds, they poop wherever they happen to be when they do need to do it.
 Chickens seem to be nastier in that respect, perhaps because they spend more time on the ground.
 Pest control companies have created all kinds of things to keep pigeons away, including pigeon spikes.
 It bothers many people to have them around, leaving poop on rooftops.